Banana brandy moonshine is the perfect cocktail option for any banana lover.

-This recipe is fairly simple to make and is sure to be a crowd pleaser.
+This recipe is fairly simple to make and it is sure to be a crowd pleaser.
+We can pretty much guarantee you will go bananas (pun intended) for this banana brandy moonshine recipe.

-I can pretty much guarantee you will go bananas (pun intended) for this Banana Brandy Moonshine Recipe.
 Remember those squishy banana marshmallow candies I know you had all the time as a child?
 Well, this recipe is basically an alcoholic version of that.
-What could be better!
+What could be better?

 This moonshine recipe is a little different from the others you will find on our site.
-Instead of creating a delicious concoction and adding your homemade moonshine to it, I am going to teach you how to take these simple ingredients and turn them into a delicious sugary liquor itself.
+Instead of creating a delicious concoction and adding your homemade moonshine to it, we are going to teach you how to take these simple ingredients and turn them into a delicious sugary liquor itself.

 The key to this recipe is to make sure you pick only really ripe bananas that are full of flavour.
 Avoid the green ones.